ZeyadAbbas/quran-image-generator/README.md

 The aim of this program is to provide people with 0 prior coding knowledge the ability to create custom Quran images to be shared online or for personal use.

+The program allows you to generate a quran verse, translations of your choice, and then post them just by typing 3 sets of numbers: the chapter, the first verse, and the last verse.
+This makes the generation process incredibly easy, especially when you want to make a lot of them.

+Without this program, you would need to use something like [Photoshop](https://www.adobe.com/products/photoshop.html) or [Pixlr](https://pixlr.com/editor/) to make something like it.
+Both these options are paid to an extent and take much more time to obtain the same result.

+That's where my problem was.
+I wanted to make these images, but I didn't want to do all the work every time.
+This is why I have created this program for the public use, so it's easy for myself and everyone who may want to do the same.

 The program should not take longer than 3 minutes to set up and configure.
 Once setup is done, you have the ability to create countless custom images.
 Below are all the steps to get started.